heap-exploitation/heap-explorer/README.md

 5. Print a fastbin list.
 6. Print a bin list.
 7. Switch to next arena.
+8. Switch to next thread.
-8. Exit Heap Explorer.
+9. Exit Heap Explorer.
-> 8
+> 9
 Dave and Dale are cool cats
 Dave and Dale are cool cats
 Dave and Dale are cool cats